-AddServerCertificateAssign nment Access Class:WRITE_SYSTEM Message name Description AddServerCertificateAssignm entRequest This message contains a request for the device to assign a certificate along with a certification path to the TLS server. tas:CertificationPathID CertificationPathID [1][1] AddServerCertificateAssignm entResponse This is an empty message.
-Fault codes Description env:Sender ter:InvalidArgVal ter:CertificationPathID No certification path is stored in the keystore under the given certification path ID. env:Sender ter:InvalidArgVal ter:NoPrivateKey The key pair that is associated with the first certificate in the certificate chain does not have an associated private key. env: Receiver ter: Action ter:MaximumNumberOfTLSC ertificationPathsReached The maximum number of certificat the TLS server simultaneously is re , , , ,
+• CertificationPathID - [tas:CertificationPathID] The ID of the certification path to assign to the TLS server.

+- env:Sender ter:InvalidArgVal ter:CertificationPathID No certification path is stored in the keystore under the given certification path ID. - env:Sender ter:InvalidArgVal ter:NoPrivateKey The key pair that is associated with the first certificate in the certificate chain does not have an associated private key. - env: Receiver ter: Action ter:MaximumNumberOfTLSCertificationPathsReached The maximum number of certification paths that may be assigned to the TLS server simultaneously is reached.